BioDisCo/unit-jit/README.md

         return out * ureg.mol / ureg.m**3
 ```

-`simulate` is the entry point: it owns the hot loop and is where boundary conversion happens. `rate` is called from within the fast zone, so it receives plain floats directly and its rewritten body runs without any Pint calls.
+`simulate` is the entry point: it owns the hot loop and is where boundary conversion happens. `rate` is an inner call, so it receives plain floats directly and its rewritten body runs without any Pint calls.

 ### Custom registry

 You can use your own `UnitRegistry` instead of `unit_jit.ureg`.
-Results will be wrapped using whichever registry produced the first-call return value, so they interoperate naturally with the rest of your quantities.
+The registry is captured from the first call's input arguments, so results are wrapped in the same registry and interoperate naturally with the rest of your quantities.

 ```python
 from pint import Quantity, UnitRegistry